 f.
 The business operator shall obtain an adult beverage business license in accordance with the adult beverage licensing provision of K.C.
 C. chapter 6.xx (the new chapter created in section 2 of this ordinance); and

 g.
-No product tasting, retail sale or events requiring a Temporary Use Permit under K.C.C. chapter 21A.32 shall be allowed.
+No product tasting, retail sale or events requiring a temporary use permit under K.C.C. chapter 21A.32 shall be allowed.

 31.a.
 Limited to winery, brewery, distillery facility II uses;